 A continuation of SOW433.
 Time involvement must total a minimum of 135 hours in the field.
-Satisfactory progress in SOW432/433/434 indicates completion of students readiness to perform the role of a generalist social work practitioner.
+Satisfactory progress in SOW432/433/434 on field assignments, learning plan, and 400 hours of supervised practice indicate students' readiness to perform the role of a generalist social work practitioner.
 Must be taken concurrently with SOW433; SOW499.
 Prerequisite: SOW432.